 Companies with five or more workers must extend the benefits of the CFRA to all workers.
 Eligible employees may take up to 12 weeks of unpaid leave.
 They must be allowed back to their job position after that time period if they wish to return.

-State and federal laws prohibit employers from discriminating against job applicants and employees who are pregnant.
-If a pregnant or recently pregnant worker faces retaliation, discrimination, or termination due to their pregnancy status, they can hire an attorney to file administrative action against the employer.
+Various state and federal policies prohibit employers from discriminating against job applicants and employees who are pregnant.
+If a pregnant or recently pregnant worker faces retaliation, discrimination, or termination due to their pregnancy status, they can hire an attorney to file a pregnancy discrimination claim against the employer.

 To schedule a free, confidential consultation with an experienced California pregnancy discrimination attorney, please contact our office today.